996 Green Bay Rd.

 Evert Pieters was born December 11, 1856 in Amsterdam.
-He was a painter of genre scenes, interiors, landscapes and seascapes.
-He was also a talented draftsman and engraver.
+He was a painter of genre scenes, interiors, landscapes and seascapes and was also a talented draftsman and engraver.

 Pieters studied painting at the Academy of Amsterdam under Theodoor Verstraete, a Barbizon painter influenced by Jean Baptiste Camille Corot and Jean Francois Millet.
-Pieters then attended the Antwerp Academy of Fine Art, where he studied under Charles Verlat.
-Verlat was a disciplined academic painter who favored painted historical genre scenes.
+Pieters later attended the Antwerp Academy of Fine Art where he studied under Charles Verlat.
+Verlat was a disciplined academic painter who favored historical genre scenes.